In search of the “Grail”: the ideal light coat – Carte blanche to Nicolò

 Then comes the question of fiber.

-Because the polo coat, which has its origins on English campuses at the beginning of the 20th , was indeed made of camel hair.
+Because the polo coat, which has its origins on English campuses at the beginning of the 20th century , was indeed made of camel hair.

 And from memory, it was a Holland & Sherry fabric that was used.